scommab/impressor/slides.md

 # Slides can be under other slides

 === {"type": "under", "rotate":180, "styles": ["just_title"]}
-# Slides can be Rotate
+# Slides can be Rotated

 === {"type": ["reset", "default"], "styles": ["just_title"]}
 # And Slides can be reset back to the base line